 We regularly profile individual DSM programs as case studies in our reports, presentations, and industry events.
 These program profiles are invaluable for cross-pollinating ideas and sharing best practices across the industry, but it isn’t always easy to tell how transferrable each case study is from one administrator to another.
 And perhaps even more importantly, case-by-case program reporting doesn’t tell the larger story of both where we are as an industry and where we’re headed.

 These are some of the reasons behind recent efforts to expand our industry performance benchmarking capabilities.
-Last year, E Source partnered with QuadROI on an ambitious project to gather detailed information about utility DSM portfolio and program performance and make that information readily available to our members.
+In 2014, E Source partnered with QuadROI on an ambitious project to gather detailed information about utility DSM portfolio and program performance and make that information readily available to our members.
 At the time of this writing, we have gathered performance data on thousands of discrete programs sponsored by 125 administrators across 41 states and provinces in North America.
 Although nearly all of those data are available within the public domain via utility regulatory filings, DSM Insights is the only tool in our industry that hosts all of this information in one easily accessible interactive platform.
 In DSM Insights, we’ve pulled information from source documents, structured it, served it up through a business reporting interface, and linked back to the original documents to enable quick cross-referencing.

 Now that we’ve established a critical mass of information about DSM program performance, we can begin to ask more powerful questions about the industry as a whole.
 By taking a data-driven approach to industry analysis and benchmarking, we can address big-picture questions about the DSM industry, including: